gefyrahq/gefyrahq.github.io/usecases/oauth2-demo.md

 Point your browser to [http://oauth2-demo.127.0.0.1.nip.io:8080/items/123](http://oauth2-demo.127.0.0.1.nip.io:8080/items/123) again.

-Once you hit the breakpoint, you can easily look around and introspect the JWT (json web token) issues from Keycloak and verified with OAuth2-Proxy.
+Once you hit the breakpoint, you can easily look around and introspect the JWT (json web token) issued from Keycloak and verified with OAuth2-Proxy.

 <div align="center">